ankitmehrotrachemistry/1.__C_Sharp_Concepts_TopicWise/README.md

 | When an unhandled exception occurs within a thread, it can cause the entire application to crash unless proper exception handling is in place. | Tasks provide better error handling and composition capabilities.
 Exceptions thrown within a task can be captured using the await keyword or the ContinueWith method to handle them gracefully. |
 | Error handling and composition with threads can be complex, as exceptions need to be explicitly caught and managed within each thread.| Tasks can be composed using various continuation methods, such as ContinueWith, WhenAll, or WhenAny, making it easier to chain multiple tasks and handle errors more effectively.|

+Advantages of Tasks over Threads:
+1.Simplified Code.
+2.Exception handling.
+3. A Task can return a result, but there is no proper way to return a result from Thread.
+4. We can apply chaining and parent/ child on multiple tasks, but it can be very difficult in threads.

 **Q-38.
 How do you handle deadlocks in multi-threaded applications in C#?**

 Deadlocks in multi-threaded applications can be handled by following these practices: